ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

     *NOTE!* For additional configuration options refer to the [official Rclone guide](https://rclone.org/s3/#configuration)

-6. After completing the configuration process, use the [Mount.ps1](https://github.com/ThePinkPanther96/AWS/blob/main/Map%20S3%20as%20a%20network%20drive%20%20-%20Windows/Mount.ps1) to mount the network drive.
+7. After completing the configuration process, use the [Mount.ps1](https://github.com/ThePinkPanther96/AWS/blob/main/Map%20S3%20as%20a%20network%20drive%20%20-%20Windows/Mount.ps1) to mount the network drive.

-    Alternatively, you can mount the drive and set a drive letter by typing the following command line:
     ```nh
     cmd /c "c:\rclone\rclone\rclone.exe"  mount <DriveName>:/<DriveName>/ <DriveLetter>: --vfs-cache-mode full
     ```

+    *NOTE!* You can create a scheduled task to run [Mount.ps1](https://github.com/ThePinkPanther96/AWS/blob/main/Map%20S3%20as%20a%20network%20drive%20%20-%20Windows/Mount.ps1) at startup.
+(See example below)

 ## Creating scheduled task to mount the drive on each system startup
    Use the following code block to create the task: